AI For Furnace No-Heat Calls

 Capture what dispatch needs

-It gathers address, caller role, property type, indoor comfort impact, cold-weather deadline pressure, access notes, equipment type if known, and vulnerable-occupant context only if the caller volunteers it.
+It gathers address, caller role, property type, indoor comfort impact, cold-weather deadline pressure, access notes, equipment type if known, photos, and sensitive-occupant context only if the caller volunteers it.

-Emergency, after-hours, diagnostic, replacement, maintenance-plan, property-manager, and callback-only calls move through the contractor's approved rules with a useful summary attached.
+Emergency, after-hours, diagnostic, replacement, maintenance plan, property manager, warranty, and callback-only calls follow the contractor's approved rules with a useful summary attached.

 Calls iando.ai can answer, escalate, or recover